Citizen’s Canine Academy

 There is no cost to attend the training; however, donations to supplement the canine budget are graciously accepted.

-Classes are generally held every Tuesday night for an hour or two.
-This allows for time to review what has been learned during previous sessions, introduce new exercises and address individual problems.
+Classes are traditionally held every Thursday night from 6 p.m. to 7 p.m. for 6 weeks with applications available in late August.
+Time is allowed for a review of what was covered during previous sessions, as well as to introduce new exercises and address individual problems.
 Training takes place at various locations inside the city.
-Class size is limited to provide an appropriate instructor/handler ratio.
+Class size is kept small to provide an appropriate instructor/handler ratio.